US STOCKS-Wall Street rises as concern eases over Fed tapering

 * Saks rallies on report it could sell itself

-NEW YORK, May 22 U.S. stocks rose on Wednesday after Federal Reserve Chairman Ben Bernanke said the central bank needed to see further signs of traction in the economy before it tapered its stimulus efforts.
+NEW YORK, May 22 U.S. stocks rose on Wednesday, giving up some gains after an initial rally, after Federal Reserve Chairman Ben Bernanke said the central bank needed to see further signs of traction in the economy before it tapered its economic stimulus efforts.

-The head of the central bank said the Fed's monetary stimulus was helping the economy recover, but emphasized the high costs of unemployment and inflation that continues to run below the Fed's target.
-The testimony before a Congressional panel helped boost indexes by as much as 1 percent.

-But markets came off their highs by midday as Bernanke said the Fed could "take a step down in our pace of (bond) purchases" in the next few committee meetings if the job market continues to improve.
+The S&P 500 hit yet another record high after Bernanke's prepared speech to Congress offered no sign that he was ready to retreat from the Fed's latest round of bond buying, which cooled investor speculation that the central bank was preparing to reduce its monetary stimulus.

 The market had a hawkish bend ahead of Bernanke's speech and cheered when the Fed chief's comments appeared dovish, according to Art Hogan, managing director at Lazard Capital Markets in New York.